To use ConductR with sbt, add the sbt-conductr plugin to your

 sbt-conductr plugin.
 Please visit again the ConductR Developer page to pick up the latest ConductR version from the section Run the Sandbox.

-First, start the sbt console from the terminal:
+First, start the activator console from the terminal:

 Now start the local ConductR cluster with the